dylanized/responsive-typography-demo/README.md

 - lg = 175% (1rem = 28px)
 - xl = 200%

-This schema is more practical:
+A more practical schema would be:

 - xs = 100%
 - sm = 107.5%